 If you’re interested in supporting technical training in your economy as a volunteer Community Trainer, APNIC would love to hear from you.
 If you’re able to provide a larger time commitment to training, there’s also an opportunity to become a Retained Community Trainer with competitive remuneration — you can find out more and apply here.

 Training content and curriculum development was another focus for 2021, resulting in the addition of two new instructor-led courses, one new self-paced online course and a number of new labs to the APNIC course catalogue.
 The new curriculum was driven by community demand and developed with industry subject matter experts (SMEs):

-- The Network Monitoring and Management (NMM) course was launched in June, and was well received at events such as APNIC 52 and SANOG 37
+- The Network Monitoring and Management (NMM) course, supported by the APNIC Foundation, was launched in June, and was well received at events such as APNIC 52 and SANOG 37

 - The Network Automation course was finalized in December and is ready for delivery in 2022